 There is no set start or end date.
 You'll decide your exact program dates and can stay in New Zealand for up to a year.
 Most participants purchase a one-way ticket initially.
 It's nice to have the flexibility to plan one last camping trip or perhaps a stopover in Fiji on the way home.

 Our online application is free to start and easy to complete.
-Just a few forms and documents and we're always here if you have any questions.
+Just a few forms and document uploads and we're always here if you have any questions.
 Sign Up.

 After you submit your application, we'll make sure you've got everything in order and reach out to you for an informational call.

 Once you've been accepted into our program, we'll advise you on getting your visa and set you up with our international partner, who will be there to support you on the ground throughout your adventure in New Zealand.